Ines-sanz/One-pager_La-Vergelia_restaurant/README.md

 -  One-pager covering all the restaurant's needs.  🛠️
 -  Translated menu with a toggle button for language switching.  🌐
 -  Form for easy table booking.  📝
--  <a href="https://www.ines-sanz.com/design/vergeliabrand/" target="_blank" rel="noopener noreferrer">View the entire brand design here</a> on my website.  🎨
+-  <a href="https://www.ines-sanz.com/design/vergeliabrand/" target="_blank">View the entire brand design here</a> on my website.  🎨

 ---